kushals256/multithreadedwebserver/README.md

 # Multithreaded HTTP Server

-This project is a lightweight multi-threaded HTTP/1.1 server built in Python using only the standard library.
-It supports serving static HTML, text, and image files from a themed resources/ directory, as well as handling JSON file uploads.
-The server uses a configurable thread pool to process multiple client connections concurrently and includes basic security protections such as path traversal prevention, host header validation, and MIME type enforcement.
+This project delivers a minimal yet efficient HTTP/1.1 server written entirely in Python without any external dependencies.
+It’s capable of delivering static web content—like HTML pages, text documents, and images—from a styled resources/ folder, while also accepting JSON file uploads.
+A customizable pool of worker threads enables the server to handle several client requests at the same time.
+Additionally, it incorporates essential security mechanisms such as directory traversal safeguards, validation of host headers, and strict checks on content types.

 ---